 Much of the park is completely without the careful planting I asked you to note back in Stanley Park.
 And there are no park benches.
 Not one.
 I looked hard because I wanted somewhere to sit and have my lunch.

-And as I sat here and eat, I thought some more about Walton Hall Park and what seems to be going on.
+And as I sat here to eat I thought some more about Walton Hall Park and what seems to be going on.

 I don’t know this as a Council confirmed fact.
 Only with the evidence of my own eyes.
 Within the last month I have spent time walking and sitting in Greenback, Sefton, Princes, Calderstones, Newsham and Stanley Parks.
 And every one of them is looking more cherished and planted than this.